uniVocity/univocity-examples/README.md

  * Fetch from statement: the default option.
 Executes insert operations one by one, and retrieves the generated key after each insert.
 This is the slowest strategy and you should consider the other strategies to execute inserts in batch.

  * Fetch from statement, using batch: Depends on your JDBC driver.
-Some drivers support batch insert execution and the java.sql.Statement will return all generated keys in a java.sql.ResultSet.
+Some drivers support batch insert execution and the `java.sql.Statement` will return all generated keys in a java.sql.ResultSet.
 If you can, use this option.
 If you can't, then read on.

  * Fetch from query: Executes a query to fetch the generated keys after a batch insertion.
 This is highly unsafe if there are multiple applications writing to the table at the same time.
-It can only work reliably if you are sure no other modifications are occurring to the same table, or if your transaction isolation level is set to SERIALIZABLE.
+It can only work reliably if you are sure no other modifications are occurring to the same table, or if your transaction isolation level is set to `SERIALIZABLE`.
 If you choose this option, make sure to test it carefully.

- * Use a String column: uniVocity will generate special String values to add to a column of your table.
+ * Use a `String` column: uniVocity will generate special `String` values to add to a column of your table.
 These values will then be used to query the table in order to obtain generated keys after a batch.
-This requires you to create an extra VARCHAR(70) column to your table.
+This requires you to create an extra `VARCHAR(70)` column to your table.

- * Use a pair of numeric columns: similar to the String column, uniVocity will generate special integer values to add to a couple of columns of your table.
+ * Use a pair of numeric columns: similar to the `String` column, uniVocity will generate special integer values to add to a couple of columns of your table.
    These values are used to query your table and restore the generated keys after a batch of inserts.
-This requires you to add 2 extra INTEGER columns to your table.
+This requires you to add 2 extra `INTEGER` columns to your table.

-The following example demonstrates how we modify the "locale" table to use a `SqlProducer` and the numeric column strategy to fetch generated keys after an insert batch.
+The following example demonstrates how we modify the "locale" table to use a [SqlProducer](http://github.com/uniVocity/univocity-api/blob/master/src/main/java/com/univocity/api/entity/jdbc/SqlProducer.java) and the numeric column strategy to fetch generated keys after an insert batch.

 ```java